-- When Wrockwardine Wood C of E Junior School processes personal information, it must have a lawful basis for doing so.
-DPA18/GDPR provides a list of 'conditions' when we can process personal or 'special category' personal information.
-This is contained within Article 6 and Article 9 of the regulations (see Appendix 1). - 5.2 The DPA18/GDPR defines special category personal information as information relating to: - Race and ethnic origin - political opinion - religious or philosophical beliefs - trade union membership - processing of genetic/biometric data to uniquely identifying a person - physical or mental health or medical condition; - sexual life - 5.3 Whenever the School processes personal information, it must be able to satisfy at least one of the conditions in Article 6 of the GDPR and when it processes 'special category' personal information; it must be able to satisfy at least one of the conditions in Article 9 of the GDPR as well. - 5.4 The School can process personal information if it has the data subject's consent (this needs to be 'explicit' when it processes sensitive personal information).
+- When Wrockwardine Wood CE Junior School processes personal information, it must have a lawful basis for doing so.
+The UK DPA/UK GDPR 2018 provides a list of 'conditions' when we can process personal and/or 'special category' personal information.
+This is contained within Article 6 and Article 9 of the regulations (see Appendix 1). - 5.2 The UK DPA/UK GDPR 2018 defines special category personal information as information relating to: - Race and ethnic origin - political opinion - · religious or philosophical beliefs - trade union membership - processing of genetic/biometric data to uniquely identifying a person - · physical or mental health or medical condition; - sexual life - 5.3 Whenever the school processes personal information, it must be able to satisfy at least one of the conditions in Article 6 of the UK GDPR and when it processes 'special category' personal information; it must be able to satisfy at least one of the conditions in Article 9 of the UK GDPR as well. - 5.4 The school can process personal information if it has the data subject's consent (this needs to be 'explicit' when it processes special category information).
 In order for consent to be valid it must be 'fully informed' which means the person giving consent must understand what they are consenting to and what the consequences are if they give or refuse consent.
 Consent must not be obtained through coercion or under duress and should be recorded.
 Guidance on how consent should be managed can be found from the school office.